 Elana P. Simon

-Currently I’m very excited about trying to understand what ML models are actually learning from protein sequences and structures - digging into their embeddings to find interpretable biological concepts, figuring out how they pick up these patterns during training, and seeing what biology we can uncover by reverse-engineering the models!
+I’m excited about trying to understand what ML models are learning from biological sequences and structures - digging into their embeddings to find interpretable biological concepts, figuring out how they pick up these patterns during training, and seeing what biology we can uncover by reverse-engineering the models!

 selected publications